 Sometimes the symptoms of labor aren’t as black and white as we would prefer, but instead fall on a spectrum.
 For example, pre-labor is stronger than false labor, prodromal labor is stronger than pre-labor and so on.

-In my experience, if you are experiencing strong, sometimes irregular, but noticeable and timeable contractions every evening for a week straight, but things fizzle at night and you eventually get to sleep, this is not prodromal but pre-labor.
+In my experience, if you are experiencing strong, sometimes irregular, but noticeable and timeable contractions every evening for a week straight, but things fizzle at night and you eventually get to sleep, this is pre-labor.

 On the other hand, if this same situation happens but things don’t fizzle and continues on into the next day (or two or…) and